 We’ve been very fortunate to say that we’ve been able to house sit for a fantastic group of people and their pets with very few problems.
-Over the last 10 months we’ve had great house sits in Italy, Scotland, France, England, the United States and Israel.
-Upcoming house sits are confirmed for Norway, Italy and Portland, Oregon.
+Over the last number of years we’ve had great house sits in Italy, Scotland, France, England, Portland, Oregon, Israel, Norway, Sweden, Taiwan and S. Korea.

 Go With Your Gut